tomichj/user_time_zones/README.md

 rails db:migrate
 ```

-The install generator does the following:
+The install generator will:
-* Create a migration, adding a `time_zone` column to your user.
+* Create a migration that adds a `time_zone` column to your user table.
 * Insert `include UserTimeZones::User` into your `User` model.
 * Insert `include UserTimeZones::Controller` into your `ApplicationController`.